sahmadr/ColDataUtil/README.md

                 input filename, the COLUMNNUMBER and the BEGINROW and ENDROW but another filename may be given using o=FILENAME.

+                NOTE: To calculate FFT, this program uses the popular FFTW library by Matteo Frigo and Steven G. Johnson.
+Reference:
+                Matteo Frigo and Steven G. Johnson, “The design and implementation of FFTW3,” Proc.
+IEEE 93 (2), 216–231 (2005).

         -o, --output [FILENAME]
                 specify the FILENAME of the output file; if the option -o or --output is specified but a FILENAME is not given, by default,